 Okoro has a background in logistics working for Security Alliance Management as the Director of Operations.
 He is a longtime consumer of cannabis and has always advocated for the plant, citing its medicinal and social aspects.

 “I love the opportunities it brings,” Okoro said.
 “I knew I wanted to be in cannabis in some fashion.”

 Earlier in life, Robinson was against cannabis.
 When he was 13, his father was sentenced to 10 years in jail for it.
 In addition, Robinson was an athlete protective of his lungs.
-When he was 20 years old in college, Robinson was introduced to the plant.
+Robinson was introduced to the plant when he was 20 years old in college.

 Initially, their goal was to get a dispensary license.
 But when they saw the difficulties involved, they pivoted and created the cannabis enterprise MCA to help minorities enter the cannabis industry.